brabanod/AuthNavigation/README.md

 6. **Setting up `LoadingVC`:** After finishing your loading process call `authNavigator.finishLoading`.

+**Logout**: Call `logout(presentLoading: Bool)` in your to `HostVC`.
+If `presentLoading` is set to `true`, the loading screen will be presented, if it's set to `false`, the login screen will be presented directly.

 ### Additional settings

-* **`hostView`:** This is the container view for your login and loading screen, setting this to a specific view in your `MainVC` can be useful if you don't want the entire screen to be covered by the authentication.
+* **`hostView`:** This is the container view for your login and loading screen, setting this to a specific view in your `HostVC` can be useful if you don't want the entire screen to be covered by the authentication.
 By default it's set to the entire screen.
-* **`overlayColor`:** The overlay is used to hide the content of your `MainVC` during authorization.
+* **`overlayColor`:** The overlay is used to hide the content of your `HostVC` during authorization.
 If you need this overlay to have a special color, then specify it here.
 Default behaviour is to use the background color of the `hostView`.
 * **`animationDuration`:** Here you can specify a custom duration for all animations done by AUAuthNavigator (overlay, login and loading fade in/out).